MaiAbdulhamid/motoon-react-course/README.md

 - `console.log` data.
 - How to clear input values?
 By listen to state value in each input.
 This is called **Two-way binding**.
 - The Goal is to add item to the array of questions.By passing data from child to parent.
+- **Lifting State Up**: concept of moving data from a child to a parent component by utilizing props to receive a function from the parent component which we call in the child component.
+- App.js:
 ```js
 import "./styles.css";
 import Questions from "./Questions";